sjfke/ocp-sample-flask-helm/README.md

 appVersion: "1.16.0"                     # application version (quoted string, SemVer format optional)
 ```

-### File ``values.yaml`` which provides values to the folder templates, edited to leave only the salient parts and add my comments.
+### File ``values.yaml`` which provides values to the folder templates.

+The file has been edited to leave only the salient parts and add my comments.

 ```bash
 replicaCount: 1             # minimum number of pods to run the application